phidatahq/phidata/README.md

 ## ✨ What is phidata?

-**A framework for building AI Assistants using function calling**: a powerful approach that allows LLMs to solve problems by taking actions and intelligently choosing their next step based on the response
+A framework for building AI Assistants using function calling.

-We teach AI how to solve problems like their human counterparts.
+Function calling is a powerful approach that allows LLMs to solve problems by taking actions and intelligently choosing their next step based on the response.
+It allows us to program AI to solve problems like their human counterparts.
 For example:
 - To answer a users' question, the Assistant might search its knowledge base, chat history or the web to provides a context-aware response.
 - To answer questions from a database, the Assistant first runs a function to show tables, then describe relevant tables to learn their structure, then searches the knowledge base for context and finally, run a query to get the answer.
 - To answer a customer query, the Assistant might search the order history, product description or its knowledge base depending on the question.
 Then takes the next step based on the result.